 Ideally learners would log into the class from a communal area in their home.
 In some circumstances this may place an unreasonable burden on family spaces.

 Practitioners should assess each situation and discuss with their Designated Safeguarding Person or their headteacher if they are uncomfortable with the location(s) learners are logging in from.
-If a more urgent response is required, one of the two members of staff present can send a direct message to the learner and offer their support and guidance.

 A learner speaks or behaves inappropriately in a video-conferencing or live-streaming lesson/session – how do I react?